|Trail Features:||Panoramic Views, Lake Views, Wildlife|

 The bay is named for John Colter, a key member of the Lewis and Clark expedition.
 Although evidence is inconclusive, Colter may have been the first Euro-American to visit the Grand Tetons.
 During the winter of 1807-08 Colter explored the greater Yellowstone area.
 His route, however, is uncertain.
 One theory holds that he traveled via Togowtee Pass.
 The other commonly held view traces Colter's route through Jackson Hole, over Teton Pass, and north along the west side of the Teton Range.
 No clear evidence exists to substantiate either route, only vague accounts and maps derived from interviews with Colter after his return.
 However, in 1933, an interesting stone was discovered near Tetonia, Idaho that may offer proof of the second theory.
 The stone has the name "John Colter" carved into it, and if authentic, would prove that Colter did travel the Teton Pass route.
 Unfortunately the Colter Stone has never been fully authenticated.

 At seven-tenths of a mile hikers will reach a side trail that leads up to Jackson Lake Overlook, a perch that offers outstanding views of the Grand Tetons.
 This side trail reconnects with the main trail in roughly six-tenths of a mile.
-To continue directly to Heron Pond hikers should veer to the left here.
+To continue directly to Heron Pond hikers should veer left here.

 At just over 1.1 miles you'll pass the Jackson Lake Overlook trail once again.
 Just beyond this junction is Heron Pond.

 After walking a short distance hikers will reach a short side trail that leads towards the water's edge.
 This lily-covered pond offers excellent habitat for a variety of wildlife, including great blue herons, various waterfowl and moose.
-You may even spot a beaver lodge or two along the shoreline.
+You may even spot a beaver lodge along the shoreline.

 At almost 1.6 miles, as you approach the southern end of Heron Pond, hikers will reach a junction that forms a narrow X. A hard left would take hikers directly to Swan Lake.
 To continue on towards Hermitage Point you'll want to follow the trail that leads towards the right.